-An essential work of American civil rights history, Robert W. Fieseler's Tinderbox mesmerizingly reconstructs the 1973 fire that devastated New Orleans’ subterranean gay community.
+An essential work of American civil rights history, winner of the Edgar Award in Best Fact Crime and Lambda Literary’s Award for Emerging Writers, Robert W. Fieseler's Tinderbox mesmerizingly reconstructs the 1973 fire that devastated New Orleans’ subterranean gay community.
 Buried for decades, the Up Stairs Lounge tragedy has only recently emerged as a catalyzing event of the gay liberation movement.

 Books & Anthologies